trcook/wto_python_scrape/README.md

 Requirements:
 =============

-python =>2.6
+* python =>2.7
-(stock installation of OSX will satisfy this requirement)
+	* (stock installation of OSX will satisfy this requirement)
+* For os x: xcode command line tools

-* to build scrapy, we need lxml, but this doesn't build super cleanly through pip without the xcode command line tools installed. on os x 10.10, try `xcode-select --install`.
+	* To build scrapy, we need lxml, but this doesn't build super cleanly through pip without the xcode command line tools installed. on os x 10.10, try `xcode-select --install`.
 It will either install the proper tools for you or throw an error explaining the tools are already present (which is good).

+## Project specific requirements:

+* node.js
+	* this is needed to grab and process an array on the WTO website that contains a listing of all disputes.
+The mechanics of the script are in `js_to_json.js` and `fetchjson.py`.
+This sort of script will prove useful, however if we run into similar data structure in the future.
+	* node.js is installable through homebrew: `brew install node`

 ## Additional possible requirements <a id="additionalreqs"></a>